ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/index.md

 Each {{site.data.keyword.ihsdbaas_postgresql_full}} cluster contains a DBaaS Manager, which manages and intelligently schedules your requests based on the available resources.

 In a database cluster, you can:
+- View information about databases
+- View information about users
 - View information about nodes
-- View information about databases
-- View information about database users
+- View service logs
 - Monitor databases
-- View service logs

 You can send the requests to the DBaaS Manager through one of the following interfaces: